Marine Notice 16 of 2017

 Please see Marine Notice 7 of 2018 for the latest update of the implementation to the Coastal Radio Stations in South Africa.

 Our SRC courses are conducted on a part time as well as a full time basis to cater for the recreational as well as the commercial Mariner.
-The part time course is conducted over 4 evenings and the full time course over 2 days.
-All training is conducted on state of the art Lightmaster Simulators and actual VHF radios.
+The course is run full time course over 1 day.
+All training is conducted on state of the art Lightmaster Simulators and actual ICOM VHF radios.
 According to ITU regulations the course covers the new VHF voice procedures, DSC radio facilities, EPIRBs, SARRTs and legal requirements pertaining to Marine VHF radios.

 The following topics are covered during the course: